filippavlik/bachelorthesis/AdminPartDevelop/README.md

-# My Visual Studio Project
+# Development version of AdminSide

 This is a .NET CORE project developed in Visual Studio.